Rick Froberg

 Eric Gerald Farr (né Froberg; January 19, 1968 – June 30, 2023) was an American musician and visual artist.
 In his musical career he was the singer and guitarist for the San Diego-area bands Pitchfork, Drive Like Jehu, and Hot Snakes, performing alongside fellow San Diego musician John Reis.
 Froberg also played with the Last of the Juanitas, Thingy, Obits, and Crash Worship.

 Life and career

 Eric Gerald Froberg was born on January 19, 1968, in Santa Monica, California.
 His family moved to Carlsbad in 1976.
 Froberg's father changed his family's name to "Farr" in 1979, but Froberg opted to use the original form as his stage name.

 In his career as a visual artist and illustrator he created album art, promotional artwork, and merchandise designs for all of his bands as well as for Rocket from the Crypt and Reis' Swami Records label.
+In 2025, Akashic Books published Plenty For All: The Art of Rick Fröberg, showcasing a range of Froberg's works, including pen and ink drawings, band and music-related art, linocuts, commercial work, paintings, and watercolors.

 Froberg died in San Diego on June 30, 2023, at the age of 55, from an undiagnosed heart condition.